-Why one utility patent might not be enough
+Why one patent might not be enough to stop competitors

 Obtaining a utility patent is no minor accomplishment.
 You likely had to respond to at least one Office Action and overcome claim rejections on multiple grounds.
 Congratulations are in order.
 Yet you do not want to overlook the risk that competitors will find ways to avoid your patent.
-So how do you block competitors then?
+Let’s explore how owning multiple patents may help you stop competitors.

 How can competitors design around your claims?

 Every utility patent has at least one independent claim.
 Since the USPTO filing fees for a nonprovisional patent application covers up to three independent claims, it is common to see granted utility patents with a handful of independent claims.
-Patent savvy competitors will focus on your independent claims and zero in on each element recited, i.e., the claim limitations.
+Savvy competitors will focus on your independent claims.
+In particular, they will zero in on each limitation in your independent claims.

 Competitors familiar with patents will carefully review your independent claims (or have their patent attorneys do so) to find at least one claimed feature they can omit in their competing product.
 Whether or not they have strong arguments for noninfringement will depend upon several factors, including the claim language and file history of the patent application resulting in the issued patent (e.g., Office Actions, claim amendments, arguments regarding prior art, etc.).